quynhXEM/chat.web/docs/e2ee.md

 # End to end encryption by default

-By default, Element will create encrypted DM rooms if the user you are chatting with has keys uploaded on their account.
+By default, SOC Connect will create encrypted DM rooms if the user you are chatting with has keys uploaded on their account.
-For private room creation, Element will default to encryption on but give you the choice to opt-out.
+For private room creation, SOC Connect will default to encryption on but give you the choice to opt-out.

 ## Disabling encryption by default